Pension Schemes Act

 How will the new funding regime impact schemes, trustees and sponsors?
 How do the new Pensions Regulator powers constrain corporate activity?
 What action does my scheme need to take in response to climate change risk?

 Our technical experts share their comments and insight here.
 See our short summary and more detailed guide for more information on the detail of the Act in January 2021.
-Developments since then are set out below.
+Developments since then and up to September 2024 are set out below.

 The hub is divided into five sections covering key issues that are important for all schemes and sponsors to consider: funding, regulator powers, action on climate change, pensions dashboards and action on pension scams.

-The publication of the DWP's Funding and Investment Strategy regulations on 29 January 2024 fired the starting gun for the new funding regime that is being introduced by the Act.
-Actuarial valuations with dates after 22 September 2024 will come under the new regime; valuations in the meantime will be influenced by the new requirements.
-Around June 2024 we expect a new Funding Code to be published that provides the detail.
+The Act introduced a new funding regime for DB pension schemes.
+Actuarial valuations with dates after 22 September 2024 come under the new regime.
 The new regime is expected to be the biggest revolution to the requirements for scheme funding and investment for 20 years.

 The Pensions Regulator has been given extensive new powers under the Act.
 These include powers to impose Contribution Notices on companies or directors more easily – requiring them to make one-off and substantial contributions to pension schemes.
 They also include powers to send anyone to jail who acts in a way to increase the likelihood that pension benefits won’t be paid.
 This requires new governance approaches from companies and trustees to ensure “at risk” events are identified and appropriate action is taken.